Lex Immers: ADO Den Haag

 At the end of the 2011–12 season, Immers announced his intentions to leave the club in the summer.
-During his time there, Immers soon became a force at his hometown club for which he has a well-known passion, displayed on his back by the tattoo of a stork, the symbol of both the city of The Hague and of its football club ADO Den Haag.
+During his time there, Immers soon became a force at his hometown club for which he has a well-known passion and had a tattoo of a stork on his back, a symbol associated with both the city of The Hague and of its football club ADO Den Haag.

 Feyenoord

 Immers training with Feyenoord in 2014.

 It was announced on 1 June 2012 that Immers agreed to join Feyenoord from ADO Den Haag.
 Four days later, on 5 June 2012, Immers signed a contract with the club which tied him to the club until 2016.
 The transfer fee was not disclosed, but was believed to be approximately €1m.
 ADO also obtained Feyenoord youngster Kevin Jansen as part of the transaction.
 Immers was handed the number 10 jersey previously worn by John Guidetti.

 Immers made his debut for Feyenoord on 31 July 2012, setting up a goal, in a 2–1 loss against Dynamo Kyiv in the third round first leg of the UEFA Champions League and was ultimately eliminated from tournament following a 1–0 loss in the second leg.
 He then made his league debut for the club, starting the whole game, in a 1–0 win over Utrecht in the opening game of the season.
 After scoring two goals against Heracles Almelo and PEC Zwolle, Immers then scored a hat–trick on 29 September 2012, in a 5–1 win over NEC, just three days after scoring in the KNVB Cup, in a 3–2 win.
 After scoring five more goals by the end of 2012, Immers, however, faced with goal drought, as he has been missing penalties and was sidelined from the first team on two occasions.
 Despite this, he scored two goals against Vitesse and Heracles Almelo.
 Elsewhere during the 2012–13 season, Immers scored three times in the KNVB Cup against NEC, Xerxes DZB and Heerenveen.
 At the end of the 2012–13 season, Immers went on to make forty appearances and scoring fifteen times in all competitions.